tartley/tartley.github.io/posts/doomsday-clock.md

 </center>
 <br />

-Adrian Veidt, genius that he is, invents a means to follow Dr Manhattan, seeking his help, and various other *Watchmen* characters make their way, or are transferred to, the DC universe.
+In *Doomsday Clock*, Adrian Veidt, genius that he is, invents a means to follow Dr Manhattan, seeking his help with the re-emergence of imminent nuclear war brought about by the revelations in Rorschach's journal, and it becomes clear that the place Dr Manhattan has journeyed to is the DC universe, populated by Superman, Batman, and the *whole* stable of DC heroes.

+Various other *Watchmen* characters make their way, or are transferred to, the DC universe.
 This has been described across the comic industry as "the crossover event nobody wanted", but personally I felt it was really well done.

 Two of the most prominently deceased *Watchmen* characters are brought back into play, using mechanisms I thought were legitimate and, on occasion,